Here, we take an in-depth look at the latest monitoring information for Spain.

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-- The Ministry for Digital Transformation and Public Service has officially designated the National Markets and Competition Commission (CNMC), as Coordinator of Digital Services at the national level.
-This action is carried out in accordance with the provisions of the Digital Services Act (DSA).
-In Spain, legislation has not yet been enacted to adapt its implementation, but work is being done on it.
+- The Ministry for Digital Transformation and Public Service has officially designated the National Markets and Competition Commission (CNMC), as Digital Services Coordinator (DSC) at the national level in accordance with the provisions of the Digital Services Act (DSA).
+The agency is expected to soon establish an action plan for the implementation of the Digital Services Act (DSA) in Spain.

 - The Organic Law on Protection of Personal Data and Guarantee of Digital Rights (LOPDGDD) prohibits processing personal data that incites violence, hatred, or discrimination.